 Orcas and dolphins in the waters along a small stretch of coastline in what is now New South Wales appear to have a long history of co-operating with humans to allow both groups to hunt more effectively.
 Indigenous people of the Yuin tribe believed that the orca was a reincarnation of their ancestor’s spirits, and retain numerous stories of working with both orcas and dolphins to drive fish close to shore where they could be speared or netted.
 One elder in the late 20th Century even claimed to remember his grandfather riding orcas when he was a child, around the turn of the century.

 When European whaling families settled along Twofold Bay in around 1840, they appear to have developed a similar relationship with the animals.
-The ringleader of this hunting collaboration was an old male orca, name ‘Old Tom’ by the whalers.
+The ringleader of this hunting collaboration was an old male orca, named ‘Old Tom’ by the whalers.
 While the rest of the pod would shepherd baleen whales into Twofold Bay, Old Tom would gain the attention of the fishermen in Eden by breaching out of the water or slapping his tail on the surface.
 Once they had clambered into their small whaling boats and struck out, Old Tom would swim alongside them to guide them to where the baleen whales were corralled.

 Once the target whale had been harpooned, the Twofold Bay orcas would even bite down on harpoon cables to assist the men hauling in their prize.
 The skeleton of Old Tom, displayed to this day at the Eden Killer Whale Museum, still shows wear on the teeth from hauling on ropes.
 In return for their help the men would leave the dead whale in the water overnight, allowing the killer whales to eat their preferred parts (the tongue and lips), before hauling it ashore the following morning.
 The orcas would also take the opportunity to snatch fish or seabirds drawn to the blood in the water caused by the hunt.
 Many of the whales became familiar to the whalers and would often be named after lost crew members.
 In total at least 24 named whales participated in these collaborative hunts.